 Step 3: Persistence

 Since I didn’t have any service-oriented work, I managed to take slightly better care of myself.
-At this point, along with the name Aveksha (means care, observation, and attention to), a divine vision of Devi’s form that was glowing brighter than the sun appeared as an inner vision, rekindling my spiritual journey.
+At this point, along with the name Aveksha (means care, observation & attention to), a divine vision of Devi’s form that was glowing brighter than the sun appeared as an inner vision, rekindling my spiritual journey.
 Still, the growing frustration of a fruitless life made it impossible for me to focus on anything.
 Disheartened, I decided to indulge in worldly pleasures.

-Thanks to my best friend and husband, Sridhar’s encouragement, I embarked on a journey to spend forty days at Sri Badrika Ashram.
+Thanks to my husband, Sridhar’s encouragement, I embarked on a journey to spend forty days at Sri Badrika Ashram.
 En route, I had an unshakable faith that Swami would help me figure out a path.
 Disappointingly, Swami wasn’t in the Ashram for practically my entire trip.
 This unforeseen occurrence, or maybe I should say Divine ordinance, forced me to spend time with Sri Hari, the charming deity at the Ashram’s temple.

 Step 4: Bhakti

 A subtle change transpired in me.
 Unlike never before, I started craving for time with the idol that appeared like Lord Krishna to my eyes.
 Most of my time was spent singing hymns in the temple or conversing quietly with the Divine.
 I chanted my favorite mantra whenever I felt agitated or frightened, which was often.
-Like I had naturally and unconsciously done during my childhood, I resumed crying out, and even fighting with the Divine, about my never-ending troubles.
+Like I had naturally and unconsciously done during my childhood, I resumed crying out and even fighting with the Divine, about my never-ending troubles.
 Wondrously, I started receiving responses from Sri Hari in unexpected ways.

 For instance, a few temporary construction workers at the Ashram repeatedly eve-teased me.
 Being a relative newbie at the Ashram, I didn’t feel comfortable talking about this to anyone and endured it silently.
 Finally, I reprimanded Sri Hari, “Such unruly behavior by these people, in your Ashram?
 You are watching and doing nothing?”
 To my astonishment, those men instantly stopped troubling me!
 When I looked at them out of curiosity, their faces appeared to display fear.